pokedpeter/node-typescript-tutorial/README.md

 # Tutorial Start

+### Changelog
+2021/08/09 - Updated section on eslint-config-prettier due to v8 changes

 Coming from Github?
 A better viewing experience of this tutorial can be had at the site below:

 https://pokedpeter.dev